hharrycs/kangaroobot_aux_wheel/README.md

 This repo is to model, construct and control the mechanical arm that serves as the auxiliary wheel-leg function of KangarooBot:

-1. For mathematical model and simulations, please refer to "Model" folder.
+1. For mathematical model and simulations, please refer to the "Modelling" folder.

 2. For reading TITA real-time data, please refer to "TITA_readings".